AlishaMirapuri/SimpleTodo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Some challenges I encountered when building the app were having repeated import statements and importing the file into Android Studio in the beginning.
+I had to find the root of these problems in order to solve them and have a detailed look over my code.

 ## License